dclausen/accepton-api-docs/source/index.md

 > Make sure to replace `meowmeowmeow` with your API key.

-Kittn uses API keys to allow access to the API.
-You can register a new Kittn API key at our [developer portal](http://example.com/developers).
+AcceptOn requires an API key to gain access to the API.
+After logging into accepton.com, you'll find your API key by clicking your email address in the top right, My Profile, and then Edit.

-Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following:
+AcceptOn expects for the API key to be included in all API requests to the server in a header that looks like the following:

-`Authorization: meowmeowmeow`
+`Authorization: <INSERT API KEY HERE>`

 <aside class="notice">
-You must replace <code>meowmeowmeow</code> with your personal API key.
+You must replace <code><INSERT API KEY HERE></code> with your personal API key.
 </aside>

 # Kittens